 There will always be a slight variance in the board's dimensions due to the fact that we mould from natural oak, and due to the pressure of the moulding process.
 Despite this, we calibrate the boards to maintain as consistent a profile as possible.
 The manufacturing tolerances are: Width: ± 2mm.
 Length: ± 5mm.
 Thickness: ± 2mm.
-When working with the boards, a level may be required to help keep the boards running level or upright.
+When working with the boards, a level may be required to help keep the boards running level.
+In order to achieve straight and consistent 5-6mm gapping between boards, it may be necessary to use our Millboard Multi-Spacers during the installation process.
 As Millboard is made from a resin mineral composition it is stable in comparison to timber or composites based on timber, the amount of movement that is acceptable is up to 0.2%.
-Tools & PPE required The tools and PPE you will need to install Envello Cladding.
+Tools & PPE required The tools and PPE you will need to install the Envello Cladding product.
 If you are unsure on how to use any tools, please consult the tool's manufacturer's user manual.

-Mitre saw/jigsaw/handsaw Envello Cladding products can be cut with standard wood cutting tools (i.e. mitre saw, jigsaw, handsaw).
+Mitre saw/jigsaw/handsaw Millboard Envello Cladding products can be cut with standard wood cutting tools (i.e. mitre saw, jigsaw, handsaw).
 We recommend using a carbon-tipped saw blade.
 An aluminium cutting blade should be used for the metal trims.